-I love container gardening, but the prices for big planters can be painful- especially when you plant as much each spring as I do!
-Last spring I decided to repurpose some basic 5-gallon buckets I had lying around into these cheap, charming planters.
+I love container gardening for the ease and accessibility, but the prices for big planters can be painful- especially when you plant as much each spring as I do!
+Recently, I decided to make my own budget-friendly planters using a few yards of burlap and a few 5-gallon buckets.

 Supplies Needed to Make these Burlap Planters